 Don't miss a visit of the the Sukothai Heritage Park.
 The historical Sukothai, which has been designated a UNESCO World Heritage Site in 1988, was the first capital of Siam.
 It was founded by King Ramkhamhaeng.
 The province's temples and monuments have been well restored and the park has numerous sites to explore.
 After the visit you proceed westwards to the province of Tak.
-The last 70 km you will follow the winding road No.12 to Mae Sot.
+The last part of this day you go a bit north and take the beautiful and windy 1175 over the mountains towards Mae Sot.
+Enjoy the scenery and villages of this remote part of Thailand.
 You will overnight in Mae Sot.
 (Distance: 200 km / 125 miles).

 10. Day / Mae Sot - Mae Sariang (B/-/-)

 After breakfast you can drive to the nearby "Friendship Bridge" which links Mae Sot in Thailand with Myawaddy in Myanmar.
 You can even cross over by foot and visit the local market in Myawaddy (no visa required – subject to change).

 You then come back to Thailand cruising north on route 105 which runs along the border to Myanmar all the way to Mae Sariang.
 The road is winding and paved passing through many small communities like Mae Ramat, Tha Song Yang or Ban Sop Ngao.
 On the way you also pass a huge refugees camp where thousands of Burmese live.
 In the afternoon you reach Mae Sariang, a small town alongside the Yuam River.
 Enjoy the sunset by the bank of the Yuam River.
 You will overnight in Mae Sariang.
 (Distance: 230 km / 145 miles).

 Day 11 / Mae Sariang - Chiang Mai (B/-/-)